firdavsm1901/vite-vanilla-js/README.md

 ```

 ## Step 5: Deployment to Netlify

-The built dist directory was deployed to Netlify for hosting:
+The built `dist` directory was deployed to Netlify for hosting:

-Logged in to Netlify: Accessed the Netlify dashboard and logged in.
+1. **Logged in to Netlify:** Accessed the Netlify dashboard and logged in.

-Created a New Site: Set up a new site and connected it to the Git repository.
+2. **Created a New Site:** Set up a new site and connected it to the Git repository.

-Configured Build Settings: Specified the build command as npm run build and set the output directory as dist.
+3. **Configured Build Settings:** Specified the build command as `npm run build` and set the output directory as `dist`.

-Deployment: Initiated the deployment process, and the to-do list application went live at Netlify App Link.
+4. **Deployment:** Initiated the deployment process, and the to-do list application went live at [Netlify App Link](https://your-netlify-app-link.com).